LionelJouin/Meridio/docs/multus.md

 With Multus this is easily done with the [bridge cni-plugin]( https://www.cni.dev/plugins/current/main/bridge/).
-The external intercace must be created and attached to the bridge.
+The external interface must be created and attached to the bridge.
 An example with vlan;

 ```
 ip link add link eth0 name eth0.100 type vlan id 100